January 27, 2022

 – A circus-themed Horror Head with an unwelcoming clown and a “circus freakshow” inside.

-The Mighty Max Monster Heads are even smaller than the Horror Heads.
 These playsets couldn’t open up, and each came with one enemy figure and a Max figure unique to that playset.
 There were only six Mighty Max Monster Heads.

 Battle Warriors or Action Monsters are larger action figures that can open up similar to the Doom Zone sets.
 But rather than representing a random place or sticky situation Max got himself into, Battle Warriors represent powerful characters from the franchise.
 Some of the more popular Battle Warriors included figures of Norman and Virgil, along with the Lava Beast, a Medi-Evil Mauler, and the Double Demon.

-Toward the end of the Mighty Max reign, a couple of toy sets never made it to store shelves.
-Under unknown conditions, the Mighty Max Warmonger, a Mega Head Battle Fortress initially intended for release in 1996, never got past the prototype phase.
-Another proposed toy series was Mighty Max: Into the Battle Zone, featuring a Mega Head.
+Another proposed toy series was Mighty Max: Into the Battle Zone, which would have featured the other Mega Head format playsets.
 Into the Battle Zone would have been the toy series featuring an older-looking Max with a black jacket, sunglasses, and weapons in the Doom Battle Fortress.

-Despite never entering stores, artwork from the Warmonger and Doom Battle Fortress Mega Head can be seen on some Mighty Max collector’s posters.
+Despite never entering stores, artwork from the Warmonger and Doom Battle Fortresses can be seen on some Mighty Max collector’s posters.
 Additionally, prototypes of the unreleased Warmonger sets have been spotted on reseller sites like eBay, although they’re extremely rare.
-Unfortunately, the Doom Mega Head prototypes have not been made public; maybe it’s time to bring back and remaster this iconic 90s toy line for new generations to enjoy.
+Unfortunately, the Doom Mega Head prototypes have not been made public.

 Check it out!